 What do EPLI claims look like?

-What’s unique about employment practices liability it’s the complexity of the claims and how emotionally charged the allegations and the claims process can be.
-It’s important to understand the following about employment practices liability insurance claims:
+What’s unique about employment practices liability is the complexity of the claims and how emotionally charged they can be.
+It’s important to understand the following about EPLI claims:

 When an organization experiences a property damage event, for example, a fire, it does not take long to determine the cause, extent of the damage, and the size of the loss.
-When an insured receives a written demand arising from an alleged wrongful employment practice, however, the situation is generally much more complex.
+When an insured receives a written demand arising from an alleged wrongful employment practice however, the situation can be much more complex.
 The claim needs to be investigated and the allegations need to be proven.
 There is discovery, a lawsuit, or tribunal adjudication.
 There may be appeals, and, at times additional allegations may appear.
-A single sexual harassment or discrimination claim, for example, may encourage others to come forward and what may have appeared to be small and manageable may actually be much larger, and very costly to defend.
+A single sexual harassment or discrimination claim, for example, may encourage others to come forward.
+What at first appeared to be small and manageable may turn out to be much larger, and very costly to defend.

 EPLI claims are emotionally charged, can be sensational, and may even turn into a public relations nightmare.
-For the insured, the direct financial impact may be the least of their concerns, in contrast to keeping the claim from becoming public.
+For the insured, the direct financial impact may be the least of their concerns, eclipsed by a need to keep the claim from becoming public.